Apprenticeship Courses

 Overview

-Course 500 takes the apprentice from a simple platform and bare hoistway to the piping, planning, and wiring of the elevator system.
-It also provides the information needed to install any type of door system.
-It finishes with an overview of preventative and scheduled maintenance.
+Semester 500 takes the apprentice from a running platform and bare hoistway to the planning, piping, and wiring of the machine space, hoistway, and elevator car.
+It includes content on the installation of passenger and freight hoistway doors and entrances.
+It instructs apprentices on passenger and freight cab assembly and dumbwaiter installation.
+The semester finishes with preventative and scheduled maintenance.

 Passenger Elevator Door and Entrance Installation

-Introduces elevator hoistway entrances and doors including car doors.
-Describes the principles of operation of the various types of doors in use today, such as passenger elevators and service elevators that carry passengers.
-Details the tools, equipment, materials, and hardware necessary for the installation of passenger elevator entrances and doors.
-Presents some of the codes applicable to elevator entrance and door work.
+This unit will cover the installation of the various types of door configurations and entrances used in passenger elevators and service elevators.
+It describes the tools, equipment, materials, and hardware required for installation.
+The unit will also present some of the codes applicable to elevator entrance and door installation.

 Elevator Cab Assembly and Door Operators